-- 1. Try to imagine the scene as Matthew describes it in the first two verses of the text: The Son of Man in glory, all the angels are present, the throne, and every person of every nation is assembled.
+- Try to imagine the scene as Matthew describes it in the first two verses of the text: The Son of Man in glory, all the angels are present, the throne, and every person of every nation is assembled.
 Pretend for a few minutes that you have the means to commission a group of artists to capture this scene on a large wall.
 What would you tell your artists that you wanted included in the image? - 2.
-When you think of the people that you encounter in a normal day, how and why does your notice of them change? - 3.
-Who are the "least" in your world? - 4.
-Why is it that both those who are called "blessed" and those who are called "accursed" did not recognize the Lord in the hungry, the thirsty, the stranger, or the naked? - 5. "...
-Whatever you did for one of these least brothers of mine, you did for me."
-What kind of relationship does God seem to have with those who are thirsty, hungry, naked, and strangers? - 6.
-Do you ever read the Catholic Church social encyclicals, or the lives of people who have made a difference to the poor? - 7.
-Why do you think the Church has selected this text for the feast of Christ the King? - 8.
-Can you talk to God about how you feel about this parable as an image of the coming of Jesus in glory, about a God who separates some from others, or about a God who seems to not be recognizable even to the "blessed"?
+Given the changes that been part of your life during the last year, how has your view of yourself, others, and world around you changed? - 3.
+Who are the hungry, the thirsty, the stranger, the naked, the ill, and the imprisoned in your community?
+How are they different from those who are poor in spirit, the meek, those who mourn, etc.? - 4.
+What do you make of the fact that in the gospel both groups did not recognize their significance to Christ in their interaction? - 5.
+Why do you think the Church has selected this text for the feast of Christ the King? - 6.
+Can you talk to God about how you feel about this parable, or about whatever has risen within you as you prayed and reflected on this gospel text?